Senc3951/Telegram-Bot/README.md

 The bot uses asynchronous programming and will execute the pending tasks efficiently by using a Queue.

 You can Send messages, locations, files, audio files, pictures.
+According to the Telegram API, the Max size of any file you wish to send is 50MB.

 # Set up
 You need to create a bot using the BotFather in Telegram and get your API token.